syncfusion-content/wpf-docs/wpf/SfRangeSlider/Ticks.md

-> Note: When the SnapsTo property is set to Ticks, the TickFrequency is used to specify the interval between snap points.
+N> When the SnapsTo property is set to Ticks, the TickFrequency is used to specify the interval between snap points.

 ## Step Frequency